Our Wild Team

 Mikołaj (Mikos) is a freshman at Northern Arizona University in Flagstaff AZ studying Environment & Sustainability with a dual major in Spanish.
 He was a Nordic skiing instructor at Bogus Basin, ID, and now teaches Alpine skiing at The Arizona Snowbowl where he speaks Spanish to Hispanic populations who are just beginning to enter this outdoor sport.
 Along with teaching skiing, he has been on two trips to Ecuador; once as a student volunteer with a Californian high school reforesting the Chone/Manabí region of Ecuador and building community projects out of sustainably planted bamboo and other reclaimed materials.
 On the second expedition, he led his Idahoan high school down to participate in the same program.
 He has also journeyed to Perú to engage in watershed restoration in the highlands of the Andes near Cuzco for the Quechuan people.
 He has a passion for running, swimming, teaching, speaking Spanish and Polish, writing poetry, paddleboarding and simply being outside.

-• Mira Rosario, CCF Intern
+Mira Rosario, former CCF Intern

 Mira is a senior at Timberline High School, and has been an active member of TREE club for almost three years.
 She is passionate about sustainability, biodiversity, and educating youth about the environment, and is planning to pursue a career in environmental engineering.
 With her degree, she hopes to be able to design sustainable systems for the future, especially related to water management and environmental remediation.
 In her free time, she enjoys spending time outside, being with friends, and thrifting.